onshape-public/go-client/onshape/docs/BTParameterSpecReferencePartStudio1256.md

 NewBTParameterSpecReferencePartStudio1256WithDefaults instantiates a new BTParameterSpecReferencePartStudio1256 object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAllowedInsertableTypes

-`func (o *BTParameterSpecReferencePartStudio1256) GetAllowedInsertableTypes() []string`

-GetAllowedInsertableTypes returns the AllowedInsertableTypes field if non-nil, zero value otherwise.

-### GetAllowedInsertableTypesOk

-`func (o *BTParameterSpecReferencePartStudio1256) GetAllowedInsertableTypesOk() (*[]string, bool)`

-GetAllowedInsertableTypesOk returns a tuple with the AllowedInsertableTypes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAllowedInsertableTypes

-`func (o *BTParameterSpecReferencePartStudio1256) SetAllowedInsertableTypes(v []string)`

-SetAllowedInsertableTypes sets AllowedInsertableTypes field to given value.

-### HasAllowedInsertableTypes

-`func (o *BTParameterSpecReferencePartStudio1256) HasAllowedInsertableTypes() bool`

-HasAllowedInsertableTypes returns a boolean if a field has been set.

 ### GetBtType